 The development of effective therapeutics has challenged medical researchers due to the seasonal variation in viral strains and the highly infectious nature of influenza.
 Patients, therefore, have limited treatment options.
-Amantadine and rimantadine are used for treatment of influenza A but are ineffective against influenza B. In addition, these drugs cause some adverse side effects, and the virus may develop resistance to these drugs.
+Amantadine and rimantadine, which are both ion channel blockers, are used for treatment of influenza A but are ineffective against influenza B and cause some adverse side effects.
+In addition, the virus may develop resistance to these drugs.

 Vaccines are available against the disease but have limitations: people require advance vaccination; vaccines are limited by their specificity to particular strains of the virus; and vaccines offer little protection if the vaccine is inaccurate.
 In addition, many people decline the required injections because of fear and/or discomfort.
-The ability of the virus to change its structure to avoid the body's natural defenses is a serious obstacle to developing an effective vaccine against influenza.
+The ability of the virus to change its antigenic structure is a serious obstacle to developing an effective vaccine against influenza.
 Different strains can arise when surface antigens on the virus (the portion of the virus that causes an immune reaction in humans) undergo minor genetic mutations each year as the virus replicates.
 Because of this mutation ability, the immunity acquired in response to infection by a particular strain of the virus does not provide adequate protection against viruses that subsequently arise.
 The production of a new vaccine each year is not only complex and expensive, but also an inefficient method of global disease control.